Code-Institute-Submissions/savasana_yoga/README.md

 4. Migrating DATA to Postgres

-Its not possible to migrate your data to Heroku's Postgres database.
+It's not possible to migrate your data to Heroku's Postgres database.

 You can do so by entering the following commands.

 Python3 manage.py makemigrations
 Python3 manage.py migrate

-When I was developing this app, I populated the SQLlite database with very few items just in order to test everything was working as expected.
-As a result, I re-populated the the data for the products/blog etc after the project was deployed to Heroku.
+When I was developing this app, I populated the SQLlite database with very few items just to test everything was working as expected.
+As a result, I re-populated the data for the products/blog, etc after the project was deployed to Heroku.

 5. Create a Superuser

-Similar to the local deployment, you will need to create a super user to access the django admin panel.
+Similar to the local deployment, you will need to create a superuser to access the Django admin panel.

 To do so, enter the following code in the command line: